 However, there is an exemption to this rule in some situations.
 If you can prove that the symptoms of your injury or illness only became apparent after the accident, the three year time limit may begin from the date that it is deemed reasonable for you to have been aware of your injury.

 For example, if you have suffered injuries or illnesses related to exposure to hazardous substances, the symptoms may not become apparent until several years after the exposure.
 In these situations, the time limit for beginning a claim would start from the ‘date of knowledge’, which is the date at which you can reasonably be expected to have recognised the symptoms.
 In most circumstances, the date of knowledge is the date of being diagnosed with the illness or injury by your GP or a doctor.

 There is another exception which can apply to young workers.
 If you are under the age of 18 and have an accident at work, your 3 year time limit doesn’t start until the day you turn 18.
-So if you had an accident when you were 16 years old, you would have until your 21st birthday to make your personal injury claim.
+So, if you had an accident when you were 16 years old, you would have until your 21st birthday to make your personal injury claim.
 If you wanted to make a claim before your 18th birthday, a parent or legal guardian could claim on your behalf.